Wednesday, 23 February 2022

 'Oh, king,' said Advaitin sage in the course of his flight, 'my running too is an illusion.
 Everything in this world is an illusion.’

 Thus, life within the waking experience will go on, on its own.
-It is nothing to do with the Soul the innermost Self.
+It is nothing to do with the invisible Soul, the Self.
 The waking or dream is merely an object to the formless witness.
-The Soul is the Self.

-The Soul is the witness.
-The Soul the witness is nothing to do with the three states, because it is a mere witness of the coming and going of the three states or illusion. : ~ Santthosh Kumaar
+The invisible Soul, the Self, is the witness.
+The invisible Soul, the Self, the witness, has nothing to do with the three states, because it is merely a witness of the coming and going of the three states. : ~ Santthosh Kumaar

 The seeker has to discard the orthodox Advaitic prescription in order to discover pure Advaitic essence.+

-The seeker has to discard the orthodox Advaitic prescription in order to discover pure Advaitic essence.
+The seeker has to discard the orthodox Advaitic prescription to discover pure Advaitic essence.

-When the ‘Self’ is not the body (you) but the Soul then the question of wife, children, or whatever connected to the body will not arise.
+When the Self is not the body (you) but the invisible Soul, then the question of wife, children, or whatever connected to the body will not arise.

 Sage Sankara says: ~ V.63 ~ "Without knowing and examining the external world, one can’t know Truth, as the idea that the external world exists, won't go.
 It can go only by an inquiry into the nature of the external world.

-People's approach is more practical, and they stuck with the reality of the world, they take it as real.
+People's approach is more practical, and they are stuck with the reality of the illusory world, they take it as real.
 That is why all the confusion.

 Dalai Lama: - Mind is mysterious and has myriad appearances.
 It cannot be identified in the way external objects can.+